jquery/jquery-color/README.md

 # jQuery Color

 ## Using jQuery Color in Production
 We release jQuery Color by itself, or in a bundle.
-The extended names can be inclided as a jQuery Color plugin, or you can download the version of jQuery Color that includes the names.
+The extended names can be included as a jQuery Color plugin, or you can download the version of jQuery Color that includes the names.
 Choose your build from the following list:

 **Current version: 2.1.2**